KhizarJamshaidIqbal/EfficientNetB0_B7_Models/README.md

 # EfficientNetB0_Models

-- Achieve Validation accuracy for these Models (Represent that the Highest Accuracy on these Models)
+- Achieve Validation accuracy for these Models (Represent the Highest Accuracy on these Models)

   - EfficientNetB0
     - Validation Accuracy = 14
   - ResNet50V2